SiliconLabs/peripheral_examples/series2/eusart/spi_secondary_dma/readme.txt

-device must add setup time after chip select assertion in order for the secondary device to exit its low-power state and pre-load the transmit buffer if it is expected to shift out a byte of data concurrent with the first incoming byte fromt the main (even if this is otherwise ignored).
+device must add setup time after chip select assertion in order for the secondary device to exit its low-power state and pre-load the transmit buffer if it is expected to shift out a byte of data concurrent with the first incoming byte from the main (even if this is otherwise ignored).
 The provided EUSART main mode examples do this with simple software delay loops.